 A: You need to determine your speed and thoroughly review the citation before putting together your defense strategy.
 On the citation the officer will indicate if your speed was documented with a radar gun or estimate.
 Naturally when its an estimation you can fight the ticket more easily.
 If not you need to go back to the scene and look for speed limit signs.
 If you can make the case there were no signs in the area you should select appeal when sending back the citation and show up at the courthouse with your documents.

 Lookup Inmates on Jail Rosters in County Jails and Offenders incarcerated in Washington.
 Search for sheriff bookings, jail inmates, and individuals on the jails rosters of county jails.
 WashingtonJailRoster.com is offered for the convenience and safety of the general public.
 Arrest and jail information is updated when it becomes available from local databases.

 - -Arrest Date

 Do you believe there is a warrant out for your arrest?
-Is it a bench warrant or active arrest warrant.
-You can use the resources from local government websites in collaboration with washingtonjailroster.com to lookup youself or others and get answers to those questions.
+Is it a bench warrant or active arrest warrant?
+You can use the resources from local government websites in collaboration with washingtonjailroster.com to lookup yourself or others and get answers to those questions.